 Meeting the bony woman

 The tiny casita glowed in apricot hues and beamed welcoming blue trim around the doorway.
 The mixed scent of flowers and earth hung in the air like rich incense.
 Ducking under a brilliant mauve bougainvillea, Sharon Advena pushed open the unlocked door with her patterned sarong and turned to unload the storage boxes on the tile floor.
-Tossing her fifty-five old brown curls at the hallway mirror, Sharon congratulated herself on real estate investments which, enabled her early retirement to this little piece of Mexican paradise.
+Tossing her fifty-fiver old brown curls at the hallway mirror, Sharon congratulated herself on real estate investments which, enabled her early retirement to this little piece of Mexican paradise.
 Her face with its aquiline nose, set lips and keen eyes returned a satisfied smile.
-Flinging herself on the woven blanket covering the sofa, she sighed deeply with relief.
-The flight from Vancouver to Guadalajara and the drive to the lakeside village of San Juan de Hidalgo had made for a long tiring day.

-“But what is SHE doing here!”
+“But what is she doing here!”

 Sharon’s lips curled downwards at the small bundle of dry bones moving imperceptibly in the living-room corner of her rented casita.